LelonDelonMelon/cliPassCheck/README.md

 # Password Checker CLI

-A Node.js command-line application to validate passwords based on configurable criteria.
-This tool allows checking if a password meets certain security requirements, such as minimum length, number of digits, and number of special characters.
+A Node.js command-line application for password validation and generation.
+This tool allows you to generate secure passwords and validate them against configurable criteria, such as minimum length, number of digits, and special characters.
 You can specify these criteria directly via command-line arguments or through a configuration file with a `.cpc` extension.

 ![Password Checker CLI Demo](./assets/cpcdemo.gif)

 ## Features

-- Validate password length, digit count, and special character count.
+- Generate cryptographically secure passwords
+- Validate passwords against customizable criteria
-- Support for configuration files with `.cpc` extension.
+- Support for configuration files with `.cpc` extension
-- Colored output for better readability.
+- Colored output for better readability

-## Currently Supported Validation Criterias
+## Validation Criteria

-- Minimum length (`--minlength`).
+- Minimum length (`--minLength`)
+- Maximum length (`--maxLength`)
-- Minimum number of digits (`--minDigits`).
+- Minimum number of digits (`--minDigits`)
-- Minimum number of special characters (`--minSpecials`).
+- Minimum number of special characters (`--minSpecials`)
-- Recurring character check (by default)
+- Minimum number of uppercase letters (`--minUppercase`)
+- Minimum number of lowercase letters (`--minLowercase`)
+- Option to disallow recurring characters (`--noRecurring`)

 ## Installation